How to Set Up a Raspberry Pi Web Server: A Comprehensive Guide

 The Raspberry Pi OS, a Debian-based operating system, provides a familiar environment for many developers and supports a wide range of programming languages and frameworks.

-One of the key advantages of using a Raspberry Pi for web hosting is its cost-effectiveness.
+One of the key advantages of following this Raspberry Pi web hosting tutorial is its cost-effectiveness.
 Priced significantly lower than traditional server hardware, it offers a budget-friendly solution for small-scale projects, personal websites, or development environments.
 We recommend the newer models like the Raspberry Pi, which boasts a quad-core CPU and 8GB RAM.

 Uses cases